thelivedrawingproject/thelivedrawingproject.github.io/src/pages/2020-11-28-digital-november-cph/index.md

 ![Images of the projection facade](cph.jpg)

 From our offices in France, we remotely controlled a monumental projection on the French Embassy of Danemark monumental facade.
-Participants were asked to draw on various thematics like climate Change, biodiversity and denmark culture.
+Participants were asked to draw on various thematics like climate change, biodiversity and denmark culture.

 ### Partners